Homework 4

 Defining Statistical Independence

-Two events, say \(A\) and \(B\), are considered independent if the occurrence of one does not influence the likelihood of the other happening.
-Formally, we can define this independence using probabilities: events \(A\) and \(B\) are independent if and only if:
+Two events, say $A$ and $B$, are considered statistically independent if the occurrence of one does not influence the likelihood of the other happening.
+This independence can be formally defined using probabilities in several equivalent ways.

 \[P(A \cap B) = P(A) \cdot P(B)\]